efekaanefe/Musician-AI/README.md

 ## TODOs
 - [ ] Saving a melody as a MIDI file from the code itself (It is possible to use "MuseScore 3" which scamp supports)
 - [ ] If the user enters a invalid input, program closes.
 It shouldn't do.
+- [ ] I don't know what pitch corresponds to conventional notes.
+For example 70 -> C3 or something.
+- [ ] Current algorithm uses duration and number of notes to be played.
+Change them to bars and notes per bar
-- [ ]
+- [ ] Play metronome sound on top of the melody playing.
-- [ ] I want to create multiple MIDIs and put them together to make a AI-Music.
+- [ ] Create multiple MIDIs and put them together to make a AI-Music.

 Inspired by [this video](https://youtu.be/aOsET8KapQQ?si=YWnSoHEe_7Fyb7yq)